 - Dark theme = premium

 For Defender TI Premium it is interesting to see the additional Cookies information.
-When using for AiTM phishing Defender TI detected the used cookies and shows for example, the used Microsoft cookies; MicrosoftApplications and other Microsoft cookies
+When used for AiTM phishing Defender TI detects the used cookies and shows, for example, the used Microsoft cookies; MicrosoftApplications and other Microsoft cookies

 When clicking on the cookie it is possible to see the additional relations and view other detected websites where the cookie is used.